marqeta/marqeta-python/README.md

 ### Configuring the client

-Create an account on marqeta.com to retreive your application token and access token for the shared sandbox.
+Create an account on marqeta.com to retrieve your application token and access token for the shared sandbox.
 For production, you will need to change `base_url` too.

 Configure your client object.